Executive Policy #20

 - When private parties rent WSU facilities including those in the Compton Union Building, beer, wine, and distilled spirits may be served in accordance with state law.

 - Alcohol will not be served at WSU events held at WSU facilities during regular business hours (8:00 a.m. – 5:00 p.m., Monday through Friday), except for events and educational activities associated with and held at the Ste.
 Michelle Wine Estates WSU Wine Science Center, which are conducted and held in accordance with a valid liquor license or permit and all applicable laws.

 - Alcohol may be served in connection with University-approved, instructor-supervised courses in areas including, but not limited to, viticulture/enology and hospitality, in accordance with all applicable laws and any required liquor licenses or permits.

-- On football and baseball game days, the following policies will be followed:
+- On NCAA intercollegiate football, basketball, and baseball game days, the following policies will be followed: